 - the impact of Student Surveys

-- the role of the Student Representative System
+- the role of the Student Course Representative System

 - the work of the Student Development Committee/College Services Forum

-- actions taken by the College as published on 'You Said...We Did...'
+- actions taken by the RVC as published on 'You Said...We Did...'

 Surveys enable individual students to feedback on their experiences and provide data which is essential in supporting the enhancement of their learning experience.
 Survey findings are discussed at the relevant RVC Academic Committee(s) whose membership include student representatives.
-RVC staff respond to issues raised by students and document actions to be taken through the development of annual Actions Plans.
+RVC staff respond to issues raised by students and document actions to be taken through publication of 'Annual Quality Improvement Reports' for each course.

-Many decisions are based on the results of feedback from students and are reported through the Colleges ‘You Said…We Did…’ LEARN pages.
+Many decisions are based on the results of feedback from students and are reported through the RVCs ‘You Said…We Did…’ page on LEARN, the RVCs Virtual Learning Environment.

 - RVC Module/Strand Student Survey – enabling students to feedback on their module and strand experiences

-See the Academic Quality Assurance and Enhancement Procedural chapter 'Student, Graduate and Employer Evaluations'.
+The Academic Quality Assurance and Enhancement Procedural chapter 'Student, Graduate and Employer Evaluations' .

 Student Course Representatives